kushpatel7764/AI_Resume_Creator/src/Marked_Resume.md

 # Kush Patel

-(555) 555-5555 | kush.patel@email.com | LinkedIn Profile URL (Optional)
+**(508) 555-1212 | kush.patel@email.com | LinkedIn Profile URL (Optional)**

 **Summary**

-Highly motivated and results-oriented Computer Science graduate (Bridgewater State University, May 2025) with a proven ability to design, develop, and implement innovative software solutions.
-Proficient in Python, Java, Swift, JavaScript, and MySQL, with experience in web application development, cloud computing, and AI.
-Seeking a challenging Software Developer role where I can leverage my skills and contribute to impactful projects.
-Currently developing a bank statement processing application and conducting research on image processing for table recognition and conversion to Excel.
-Awarded the Dr. Linda Wilkens and Dr. Glenn Pavlicek Scholarship for academic excellence (4.0 GPA).
+Highly motivated and results-oriented Computer Science student at Bridgewater State University (BSU) graduating May 2025, with a proven track record of academic excellence (4.0 major GPA) and practical experience in software development and research.
+Proficient in Python, Java, Swift, JavaScript, and MySQL, with expertise in web application development, computer networks, software engineering, cloud computing, and artificial intelligence.
+Seeking a challenging role in cybersecurity research where I can leverage my skills in designing, developing, and deploying innovative solutions.

 **Education**

-* **Bridgewater State University (BSU)**, Bridgewater, MA
-    * Bachelor of Science in Computer Science, May 2025 (Expected Graduation)
+* **Bridgewater State University (BSU), Bridgewater, MA** – Bachelor of Science in Computer Science, Expected Graduation: May 2025
-    * GPA: 4.0
+    * GPA: 4.0 (Major)
-    * **Relevant Coursework:** Web Application Development, Computer Networks, Software Engineering, Cloud Computing, Introduction to Database Systems, Introduction to AI, Unix/Linux System Administration
+    * Relevant Coursework: Web Application Development, Computer Networks, Software Engineering, Cloud Computing, Introduction to Database Systems, Introduction to AI, Unix/Linux System Administration
+    * **Awards:** Dr. Linda Wilkens and Dr. Glenn Pavlicek Scholarship

 **Skills**

 * **Programming Languages:** Python, Java, Swift, JavaScript, MySQL
-* **Development Tools:** Git, JetBrains IDEs (e.g., IntelliJ, PyCharm), Xcode, VS Code
+* **Development Tools:** Git, JetBrains IDEs (IntelliJ, PyCharm, etc.), Xcode, VS Code
-* **Databases:** MySQL
+* **Database Systems:** MySQL
-* **Cloud Computing:** (Mention specific platforms if applicable, e.g., AWS, Azure, GCP)
 * **Operating Systems:** Unix/Linux
-* **Other Skills:**  Problem-solving,  Technical Documentation,  Troubleshooting,  Software Debugging,  Agile Methodologies (If applicable),  Image Processing (Mention libraries used if any, e.g., OpenCV)
+* **Cloud Computing:** (Specify cloud platforms used if any, e.g., AWS, Azure, GCP)
+* **Cybersecurity Concepts:** (Mention any specific cybersecurity concepts you've learned, even introductory ones.
+This section is crucial for highlighting your interest.)
+* **Image Processing:** (Mention your experience with image processing libraries or techniques used in your research internship)
+* **Data Analysis:** (Mention if you have experience with data analysis using Python libraries like Pandas or NumPy)

 **Projects**

-* **Bank Statement Processing Application:** Developed a Python application that efficiently converts bank statements into Excel spreadsheets.
-(Highlight key features and technologies used)
+* **Bank Statement Processing Application:** Developed a Python application to efficiently convert bank statements into Excel spreadsheets.
+(Highlight key technologies and accomplishments – e.g., automated data extraction, error handling.)
-* **Image-to-Excel Table Conversion:**  Research internship at BSU focused on developing a program to recognize and convert tables from images to Excel format.
-(Highlight key technologies and results achieved)
+* **Table Recognition and Conversion Program (Research Internship, BSU):**  Developing a program to recognize tables within images and convert them into Excel tables.
+(Highlight technologies used, e.g., OpenCV, Tesseract OCR, etc., and any progress made.)

-**Awards and Honors**

-* Dr. Linda Wilkens and Dr. Glenn Pavlicek Scholarship, Bridgewater State University (Recognition for academic excellence)

 **Experience**

-* **Research Intern,** Bridgewater State University, Bridgewater, MA (Dates of Internship)
+* **Research Intern, Bridgewater State University, Bridgewater, MA** (Dates of Internship)
-    * Developed a program to convert images of tables into Excel tables.
+    * Developed a program to recognize tables in images and convert them to Excel format.
+(Quantify accomplishments whenever possible.)

-    * Utilized [Mention specific technologies used, e.g.,  OpenCV, Python libraries].
+**Awards and Recognition**

+* Dr. Linda Wilkens and Dr. Glenn Pavlicek Scholarship, Bridgewater State University

+**Hobbies**

+* Basketball
+* Cricket
+* Programming

 **Location**

-Fairhaven, Massachusetts (Willing to relocate)

-**Clearance**

-*  Currently do not possess a security clearance, but am willing to obtain one.

-**References**

-Available upon request.

-**Note:**  This resume omits the "Required Technical Skills: CompTIA Security+ (DoD 8570 Compliance)" and "Security Clearance Level: Active Top Secret with SCI Eligibility" requirements because Kush does not currently possess them.
-He should strongly consider pursuing these if he is serious about applying for this specific job at GDIT.
-The resume highlights transferable skills and experience to make him a competitive applicant, even without the security clearance.
-Consider adding a line expressing willingness to obtain the necessary security clearance.
+Fairhaven, MA (Previously East Greenwich, RI)

+**Note:**  Remember to replace the placeholder "(508) 555-1212" and "kush.patel@email.com" with your actual contact information and add a link to your LinkedIn profile if you have one.
+Tailor this resume further by adding quantifiable achievements to your projects and experience sections.
+The more specific you are about your skills and accomplishments, the better your resume will be.
+Also, research specific cybersecurity keywords relevant to the jobs you are applying for and incorporate them appropriately.